ElektraInitiative/libelektra/src/plugins/network/README.md

 address.
 It uses the `POSIX.1-2001` interface `getaddrinfo()` in order to check if an ip address is valid.

+Furthermore `getaddrinfo()` is used in `check/port` to resolve a port by its service name which is defined under `/etc/services`.
-The plugin can also check for valid port numbers and if the set port is free to use.
+The plugin can be used to check for valid port numbers and if the set port is free to use.

 ## Purpose